This post first appeared on Upswing's blog on July 30, 2018.

-Tutors can (and will) guide you through the writing process
+Tutors can guide you through the writing process

 The writing process can be explained in a lot of different ways.
 Liz Gilbert talks about how there is a genius (or genie) in side each of us that assists in our process for developing ideas.
 It's fickle and frustrating most of the time, but that's the nature of creating art.
 Writing takes persistence and determination!